 Dever, M. Ed.
 Archives and New Modes of Feminist Research.
 London: Routledge, 2018, viii + 218pp.

 Professor Maryanne Dever is joint Editor-in-Chief (with Lisa Adkins) of the journal Australian Feminist Studies (Routledge/Taylor & Francis).
 She is Pro Vice-Chancellor (Education and Digital) at the Australian National University.
-She was previously an Associate Dean in Arts & Social Sciences at the University of Technology Sydney.
-She was previously Director of the Centre for Women’s Studies & Gender Research at Monash University and President of the Australian Women’s & Gender Studies Association (AWGSA).
+She was previously an Associate Dean in Arts and Social Sciences at the University of Technology Sydney and Director of the Centre for Women’s Studies & Gender Research at Monash University in Melbourne.
 She has held posts at the University of Sydney and the University of Hong Kong, as well as visiting posts at McGill University, University College London and the University of Tampere.
 Her research interests encompass feminist literary & cultural studies and critical archival studies.
-Her current research is on the status of archived paper with the advent of digital technologies.
-This will appear in the book Paper, Materiality and the Archived Page (forthcoming 2019).
-She co-edited a special issue of Archives and Manuscripts on ‘Literary Archives, Materiality and the Digital’ (2014) and one on ‘Archives and New Modes of Feminist Research’ for Australian Feminist Studies (2017) which has since appeared as an edited book with Routledge and won a 2018 Mander Jones Award from the Australian Society of Archivists.
+Her latest research on the status of archived paper with the advent of digital technologies appears in the book Paper, Materiality and the Archived Page (2019).
+She co-edited a special issue of Archives and Manuscripts on ‘Literary Archives, Materiality and the Digital’ (2014) and one on ‘Archives and New Modes of Feminist Research’ for Australian Feminist Studies (2017).
+The latter has since appeared as an edited book with Routledge and won a 2018 Mander Jones Award from the Australian Society of Archivists.

 I am an English PhD candidate at TCU.
 My research interests include the relationships between early American women’s manuscript culture, the archive, and digital archive.
 I am also interested in the Digital Humanities.

 …mmunity to Decolonize the Archival Record for the Enslaved.”
 Digital Humanities 2020 (Online due to COVID-19).
 Slides & summary.